01618830666

 Foxes and badgers may contribute to the spread of Japanese knotweed indirectly by disturbing the soil around the plant,

 which can cause fragments of rhizomes to break off and grow into new plants.
 Additionally, animals like foxes and badgers can create burrows and dens that may disturb the soil and lead to the spread of knotweed.
-It is important to note that Japanese knotweed is highly invasive and can spread easily through human activities such as digging, landscaping, and construction.
-It’s crucial to take the necessary precautions to prevent the spread of this plant, such as properly disposing of cuttings and soil and avoiding the movement of soil or plants from infested areas
+It is important to note that Japanese knotweed is highly invasive and can spread quickly through human activities such as digging, landscaping, and construction.
+It’s crucial to take the necessary precautions to prevent the spread of this plant, such as properly disposing of cuttings and soil and avoiding the movement of soil or plants from infested areas.

 Call Stephen for more information on 07753682333